 Sales tax tracking is a different process for ecommerce businesses than for their brick-and-mortar counterparts.
 Each state has its own rules regarding sales tax, and you’ll need to aggregate this data to accurately file taxes in the spring.
 Keeping your sales tax data organized at all times will prevent the pitfalls and penalties that inevitably come with incorrect information.

 Part of a healthy accounting process includes understanding the economic nexus laws put into place to regulate the collection of sales tax as more businesses branch into ecommerce.
 These rules are subject to constant change, so sellers and their chosen accounting professionals should collaborate closely to monitor and act upon any updates.
 A successful seller’s secret weapon?
-Ecommerce accounting automation software that posts transaction details (including sales tax information) directly to QuickBooks, Xero, or NetSuite.
+Ecommerce accounting automation software that posts transaction details (including sales tax information) directly to QuickBooks Online, QuickBooks Pro/Premier, QuickBooks Enterprise.

 How it’s different in the world of ecommerce: Inventory is sold on multiple channels and moves quickly, making it harder to track and stay up-to-date with quantity and location.